Delegation Criteria

 Scoring mechanism

-Validators that pass all binary criteria are ranked using a performance-based yield score:
+Validators that pass all binary criteria are ranked using a 4-tier hierarchical scoring system.
+The score is encoded as a 64-bit value with the following priority order:

-The overall score is calculated as the product of all binary eligibility factors and the yield score.
-The top 200 validators by overall score are selected for delegation in each 10-epoch cycle.
+The top 400 validators by overall score are selected for delegation in each 10-epoch cycle.

 Delegation methodology